 Isaiah Berlin led a long and remarkable life.
 He was born in Riga in 1909, and died in Oxford in 1997.
-In 2009, the centenary of his birth, his successor as President of Wolfson College on the horizon, Dame Hermione Lee, President of Wolfson 2008-17, reflected on the College's Founding President, Sir Isaiah Berlin.
-She captured the essence of his character, describing him as: 'the Oxford philosopher and historian of ideas, the European Jewish immigrant and Zionist, the wartime Government employee in the US, the expert on Russian literary and political culture, the music lover, the cosmopolitan socialite, the famous speaker and lecturer, the humanist and liberal, and one of the most idiosyncratic, vigorous, quick witted and interesting intellectuals of his time.'
+In 2009, the centenary of his birth, his successor as President of Wolfson College, Oxford, Dame Hermione Lee, reflected on his polymathic qualities.
+In addition to being Wolfson's founder president Berlin was: 'the Oxford philosopher and historian of ideas, the European Jewish immigrant and Zionist, the wartime Government employee in the US, the expert on Russian literary and political culture, the music lover, the cosmopolitan socialite, the famous speaker and lecturer, the humanist and liberal, and one of the most idiosyncratic, vigorous, quick witted and interesting intellectuals of his time.'
 An excellent introduction to Berlin is to be found in Alan Ryan's article in the Oxford Dictionary of National Biography (access is free to users of the IBO).

 Berlin's early life, from his birth in Riga in 1909 to his admission to All Souls in 1932.